Luker501/WebpageToERC20Interaction/README.md

-# WebpageToERC20Interaction
 This is an example activity that shows how a user can interact with a smart contract through a webpage and nodejs server.
-NOTE: This is *not* production ready code
+NOTE: This is **not** production ready code!

 # Introduction